snebes/notifications/README.md

 ## Introduction

-**snebes/notifications** provides support for sending notifications across a variety of delivery channels, including mail, SMS, and Slack.
+`snebes/notifications` provides support for sending notifications across a variety of delivery channels, including mail, SMS†, and Slack†.
 Notifications can also be stored in a database so that they may be displayed in your web interface.

+† Support for these channels coming soon.